jonas-frei/AMRS-exercises/README.md

     - Add the remote URL of your newly created GitHub repository as origin (make sure that you are in the subdirectory `YOUR_PROJECT_NAME/YOUR_PROJECT_NAME` before you execute this step):

         `git remote add origin YOUR_GIT_URL`

+    - Push the local repository to the remote with

+        `git push`

     - Change back into the main folder with `cd ..`